 The Russell 2000 Index could be the perfect investment opportunity for you.
-There are lots of ways to invest in the Russell 2000 Index, so we’re here to help.
-This page will take you through everything you need to know to make an informed decision about how to invest your money.
+There are lots of ways to invest in the index, so we’re here to help.
+This page takes you through everything you need to know to make an informed decision about how to invest your money.

 What is the Russell 2000 Index?

-The Russell 2000 is a stock market index consisting of the smallest 2,000 stocks within the Russell 3000 index.
+It is a stock market index consisting of the smallest 2,000 stocks within the Russell 3000 index.
 It consists of what’s called small-cap stocks, which refer to stocks with market capitalisations of $300 million to $2 billion.
-The Russell 2000 index is the most popular benchmark index in the world for mutual fund managers who want to invest in small-cap stocks.
+The index is the most popular benchmark index in the world for mutual fund managers who want to invest in small-cap stocks.

 Is it a good investment?

-That depends on your investment strategy, but the Russell 2000 can definitely be a good investment in some situations.
+That depends on your investment strategy, but it can definitely be a good investment in some situations.
 Small-cap stocks have historically outperformed large-cap stocks, and therefore offer a great opportunity to realise large gains.
-This makes sense when you think about it, since smaller-cap stocks tend to be companies at the beginning of their growth cycle, whereas large-cap stocks tend to be more mature companies whose growth has leveled out over time.
-That doesn’t make the Russell 2000 immune from risk though, and what you gain from the increased chances of one of the stocks growing rapidly is offset by the risk that some could fall quickly instead.
+This makes sense when you think about it since smaller-cap stocks tend to be companies at the beginning of their growth cycle, whereas large-cap stocks tend to be more mature companies whose growth has levelled out over time.
+That doesn’t make the the index immune from risk though, and what you gain from the increased chances of one of the stocks growing rapidly is offset by the risk that some could fall quickly instead.

 How do I invest in the Russell 2000 Index?

-To invest in the Russell 2000 Index, it’s a good idea to follow these three important steps:
+To invest in the index, it’s a good idea to follow these three important steps:

 - Choose an investment type